 The school is currently oversubscribed and faces an urgent need to expand its classroom and outdoor provision to meet the demands of local parents wishing their children to benefit from a place at Henry Chadwick.
 SCC has designated the school as 'landlocked' and expansion of facilities to meet demand is proving to be challenging.
-A donated London bus, now located adjacent to the playground, has provided extra teaching and learning space but the need for further expansion of provision is pressing, in spite of ongoing efforts to address the problem.
+A donated London bus, now applied and and the second located adjacent to the playground, has provided extra teaching and learning space but the need for further expansion of provision is pressing, in spite of ongoing efforts to address the problem.